agcom/foodhub/Foodo/README.md

 # Foodo

-FoodHub's abandoned predecessor; with completely **different implemented feature set**; see screenshots below; originally made in 2019.
+FoodHub's abandoned predecessor; has some **different implemented features** compared to FoodHub; see screenshots below; originally made in 2019.

 ## Screenshots